 Integrated feeds via API

 Our API feeds allow manufacturers to build, maintain, and integrate custom feeds with retailers, and programmatically manage products, orders, and more.

 Through CSV files, manufacturers can upload all important and relevant information including product images and attributes, to online marketplaces.
-Channel partners can then export this or other important product data in the form of CSV files, modeled according to their internal file structures.
+Channel partners can then export this or other important product data in CSV files, modeled according to their internal file structures.

-- Have retailers syndicate to e-commerce platforms and marketplaces with Connectors
+You can also have retailers syndicate to e-commerce platforms and marketplaces with connectors

 Sharing product data with retailers and ensuring it is accurate and complete is essential to a manufacturer’s success.
 However, with so many retailers having their unique requirements, it can be hard to get information to the right place at the right time.